DrTimothyAldenDavis/SuiteSparse/README.md

 SuiteSparse:  A Suite of Sparse matrix packages at http://suitesparse.com (ParU subset)
 -----------------------------------------------------------------------------

-Nov 4, 2025, SuiteSparse VERSION 7.12.1
+July 31, 2026, SuiteSparse VERSION 7.12.3

 SuiteSparse is a set of sparse-matrix-related packages written or co-authored by Tim Davis, available at https://github.com/DrTimothyAldenDavis/SuiteSparse .

-This meta-package is a subset of SuiteSparse 7.12.1, including ParU and all its dependencies (`SuiteSparse_config`, AMD, CAMD, COLAMD, CCOLAMD, UMFPACK, and CHOLMOD).
+This meta-package is a subset of SuiteSparse 7.12.3, including ParU and all its dependencies (`SuiteSparse_config`, AMD, CAMD, COLAMD, CCOLAMD, UMFPACK, and CHOLMOD).